Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Purchase self-hosted parallel jobs.
 - [ ] Purchase Microsoft-hosted parallel jobs.

-### Note: This question-is part of a series of questions that present the same scenario.
-Each question-in the series contains a unique solution that might meet the stated goals.
-Some question-sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question-in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You have an approval process that contains a condition.
+### You have an approval process that contains a condition.
 The condition requires that releases be approved by a team leader before they are deployed.
 You have a policy stating that approvals must occur within eight hours.
 You discover that deployment fail if the approvals take longer than two hours.
 You need to ensure that the deployments only fail if the approvals take longer than eight hours.
 Solution: From Post-deployment conditions, you modify the Timeout setting for post-deployment approvals.
 Does this meet the goal?

-- [ ] Yes
+- [ ] Yes.
-- [x] No
+- [x] No.

-### SIMULATION You have several apps that use an Azure SQL Database named db1.
+### You have several apps that use an Azure SQL Database named db1.
 You need to ensure that queries to db1 are tuned by Azure over time.
 The solution must only apply to db1.
 To complete this task, sign in to the Microsoft Azure portal.

 ![Question 549](images/question549.jpg)

-### SIMULATION You plan to implement a CI/CD strategy for an Azure Web App named az400-11566895-main.
+### You plan to implement a CI/CD strategy for an Azure Web App named az400-11566895-main.
 You need to configure a staging environment for az400-11566895-main.
 To complete this task, sign in to the Microsoft Azure portal.

 ![Question 550](images/question550.jpg)

 ### You plan to use Terraform to deploy an Azure resource group.
 You need to install the required frameworks to support the planned deployment.
 Which two frameworks should you install?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point.

-- [ ] Vault
+- [ ] Vault.
-- [x] Terratest
+- [x] Terratest.
-- [ ] Node.js
+- [ ] Node.js.
-- [x] Yeoman
+- [x] Yeoman.
-- [ ] Tiller
+- [ ] Tiller.

-### SIMULATION You need to create a virtual machine template in an Azure DevTest Labs environment named az400-9940427-dtl1.
+### You need to create a virtual machine template in an Azure DevTest Labs environment named az400-9940427-dtl1.
 The template must be based on Windows Server 2019 Datacenter.
 Virtual machines created from the template must include the selenium tool and the Google Chrome browser.
 To complete this task, sign in to the Microsoft Azure portal.

 ![Question 551](images/question551.jpg)

 ### Your company has a release pipeline in an Azure DevOps project.
 You plan to deploy to an Azure Kubernetes Services (AKS) cluster by using the Helm package and deploy task.
 You need to install a service in the AKS namespace for the planned deployment.
 Which service should you install?

-- [ ] Azure Container Registry
+- [ ] Azure Container Registry.
-- [ ] Chart
+- [ ] Chart.
-- [ ] Kubectl
+- [ ] Kubectl.
-- [x] Tiller
+- [x] Tiller.

-### SIMULATION You plan to add a new web farm that will be published by using an IP address of 10.0.0.5.
+### You plan to add a new web farm that will be published by using an IP address of 10.0.0.5.
 You need to allow traffic from the web farm to an Azure Database for MySQL server named az400-11566895-mysql.
 To complete this task, sign in to the Microsoft Azure portal.

 ![Question 552](images/question552.jpg)